waleedyt/ReTodos/README.md

 # ReTodos

 ## What is ReTodos?
 Does it benefits world in any way?
-Its a pet project to learn ReasonML and Reason React.
+It's a pet project to learn ReasonML and Reason React.
-Currently, only benefit it may give to someone is to learn some ReasonML centric concepts which may not be found in docs, for instance:
+Currently, only benefit it may give to someone is to read code and learn a few ReasonML centric concepts which may not be found in docs, for instance:
 1. Usage of Keyboard Events in Reason React
 2. Usage of `contentEditable` web api with Reason React
 3. Usage of `bs-webapi` to manipulate innerhHTML of an HTML element in Reason React